 🔄

 Ari Aster is like a friend you seldom see, but when he shows up, he reminds you why you chose him as your person.
-Beau is Afraid is a collection of postcards you never wanted to receive—from journeys that are good, bad, and honestly don't care about.
-It's a cathartic release, a relapse, and a nervous laugh.
-The film is unapologetic, satirical, and truly toxique—practically useless!
-Though Beau is Afraid, it's committed to its purpose: to make you see and say the things you've always wanted to express.
-Ari Aster had no filters and then decided to consume the last bit of poise you had left.
-It's a dump of weirdly familiar scenarios.
-With Ari Aster, it's always an experience.
+Beau Is Afraid is a collection of postcards you never wanted to receive—yet you did.
+Each one is from a journey that’s good, bad, and, honestly, indifferent.
+This movie is a cathartic release, a relapse, and a nervous laugh.
+Unapologetic, satirical, and truly toxique—practically useless!
+Though Beau Is Afraid is drenched in chaos, it remains committed to its purpose: to make you see and say the things you've always wanted to express.
+Ari Aster had no filters—and then decided to consume the last bit of poise you as an audience had left.
+This movie is a dump of weirdly familiar scenarios.
+With Ari Aster, it’s always a dream, a coma, and a selective amnesia.
 Well played, AA.

 Sep 10, 2024